strapi/documentation/docusaurus/docs/dev-docs/api/rest/interactive-query-builder.md

 - are not aware of the parameters and values available in a Strapi project,
 - and do not provide autocomplete features.

 Currently, these tools are only provided to transform the JavaScript object in an inline query string URL.
-Using the generated query string URL does not guarantee that proper results will get returned with your API.
+Using the generated query URL does not guarantee that proper results will get returned with your API.
 :::